Itemized Deductions

 Casualty or Theft Losses are no longer deductible unless in a federally declared disaster area.

-Employee Job Expenses and other Miscellaneous Deductions are not currently deductible.
+Employee Job Expenses and other Miscellaneous Deductions are not currently deductible with the Tax Cuts and Jobs Act.